nygilmanov/slfdr_project7_PID_controller/README.md

 The PID controller is one of the most common and fundamental controllers.
 The **proportional**, **integral**, and **derivative** terms are summed to calculate the output of the PID controller.

+- **The term P** (Kp in my code) is proportional to the **cross track error** (cte in the code), which is the lateral distance between the vehicle and the so-called reference trajectory.

+In this project, the reference trajectory is the center of the lane.
+Using **P-Control** alone will result in an error between the vehicle and lane center, as we can see from the video.
+A high proportional gain results in a large change in the output for a given change in the error.
+If the proportional gain is too high, the system can become unstable.
+But tuning theory and industrial practice indicate that the proportional term should contribute the bulk of the output change.

+- **The term I**(Ki in the code) accounts for the sum of  cross track errors over time.
+If there is still residual error after applying P-Control, the integrate term seeks to eliminate the residual error by adding a control on accumulating the past errors.
+However, since the integral term responds to accumulated errors from the past, it can cause the present value to overshoot the reference trajectory.

+- **The term D**(Kd in my code) bases on the temporal derivative of the cross track error.
+That is the current change rate of error.
+The more rapid the change, the greater the controlling.
+Derivative action can help improving stability of the system.

 <table style="width:100%">
   <tr>
     <th>